feature-engine/feature_engine/docs/governance.rst

 Core Contributors are community members who are dedicated to the continued development of the project through ongoing engagement with the community.
-Core Contributors are expected to review code contributions, can aprove and merge pull requests, can decide on the fate of pull requests, and can be involved in deciding major changes to the Feature-engine API.
-Core Contributors together with the Founder (see below) and input from the community can decide on the fate of the Feature-engine project.
+Core Contributors are expected to review code contributions, can approve and merge pull requests, can decide on the fate of pull requests, and can be involved in deciding major changes to the Feature-engine API.
 Core Contributors determine who can join as a Core Contributor.

 Founder and Leadership